open-amt-cloud-toolkit/docs/docs/Microservices/RPS/securityRPS.md

 ### 1 Remote Admin Password
 This password is what is configured in the Intel® AMT firmware that allows a remote user to remotely control the Intel® AMT device (power actions, remote desktop, remote terminal, etc).
 When RPS activates an Intel® AMT device, it sets this password in the Intel® AMT firmware.
 This password can either be statically set or can be randomly generated based on the profile defined by the user.
 It is highly recommended to use randomly generated passwords as this will make each Intel® AMT device more secure by using unique passwords per device.
 In a default docker or Kubernetes deployment, RPS will save the Remote Admin Password to the deployed Vault instance.
-If Vault is not configured, RPS will not use profiles that specify a randomly generated password.
-This is to prevent the loss of access to a configured Intel® AMT device.

 ### 2 MEBX Password
 The Management Engine BIOS Extension (MEBX) password is the password that protects the pre-boot menu option that provides access to Intel® AMT settings.
 To use this password a user needs to have physical access to the device.
 It is highly recommended to change this password from the factory default settings upon receiving a new Intel® AMT device.
 A RPS profile provides an option for either specifying a static password that is used for all devices configured with a given profile or a randomly generated password can be assigned uniquely per device.
 The MEBX password set in each device is saved in Vault.